The CATCH Team

 Jack has been involved with CATCH Scotland since its inception, being involved in its implementation, development and evaluation as well as providing staff training, supervision and support.
 He is a Chartered Psychologist, Registered European Psychologist and Chartered Scientist, with expertise in Educational and Organisational Psychology and Human Resource Management.

 Jack also is an experienced counsellor and psychotherapist, with a particular interest in staff selection, training, appraisal and support.
 In addition, he is a trained teacher, residential social worker and community worker, having worked in a range of day, community and residential settings, latterly as a school principal, as well as lecturing in a variety of teacher training colleges and university settings.
-He also has gained considerable national and international experience of offering consultancy to organisations and individuals confronting the stress of coping with increasingly rapid change and promoting both personal and organisational resilience.
-He also has a strong background of conducting research at local, national and international levels, and as such is well qualified and experienced to fulfil this consultancy role.

 Jackie Hamilton